Leroy Garcia: Political positions

 Garcia stated that it was "a shameful affront to both the victims who have come forward and those subjected to harassment in workplaces across the country" after an attempt to expel Senator Randy Baumgardner due to sexual harassment allegations failed.

 In 2013, the Colorado House of Representatives voted thirty-four to thirty one, with Garcia against, in favor of two pieces of legislation which prohibited high-capacity ammunition magazines from having more than fifteen rounds and which prohibited concealed carry on college campuses.
 Garcia was one of four Democrats to sponsor legislation to repeal the limit on high-capacity ammunition magazine sizes in 2015.
 In 2019, the state senate voted eighteen to seventeen, with Garcia as the only Democrat voting against, in favor of red flag legislation.

 Garcia and six other Hispanic members of the Colorado General Assembly sent a letter to President Donald Trump asking him to maintain the Deferred Action for Childhood Arrivals policy.
-Garcia opposed Trump's attempt to add a citizenship question to the 2020 United States census stating that it would lead to an inaccurate census that would reduce federal funding for Colorado and could prevent the state from gaining a congressional district.
+Garcia opposed Trump's attempt to add a citizenship question to the 2020 United States census, stating that it would lead to an inaccurate census that would reduce federal funding for Colorado and could prevent the state from gaining a congressional district.

 In 2016, the state house voted fifty-five to nine, with Garcia in favor, in favor of legislation that required the Public Employees' Retirement Association to remove investments from foreign companies if they supported boycotts of Israel.
-The board of directors of the Public Employees' Retirement Association opposed the legislation as they did not want their investment decisions to be influenced by politics and the American Civil Liberties Union opposed it stating that it was a violation of freedom of speech.
+The board of directors of the Public Employees' Retirement Association opposed the legislation as they did not want their investment decisions to influenced by politics, and the American Civil Liberties Union opposed it, stating that it was a violation of freedom of speech.

 Garcia and Representatives Philip Covarrubias and Daneya Esgar introduced a resolution in 2018, asking for the United States Congress to build hospitals managed by the United States Department of Veterans Affairs in Colorado Springs and Pueblo.
 He supported the reopening of the Centennial Correctional Facility as it would cost less than building a new prison.
 He sponsored legislation to create Fishers Peak State Park in 2020.

 He received an A rating from NARAL Pro-Choice America.
 The Disabled American Veterans Department of Colorado named him as the legislator of the year in 2017.
 He and nine other Democratic members of the state senate received a 100% score from the AFL–CIO in 2018.
-Garcia was the only Democratic member of the state senate to not receive 100% rating from Conservation Colorado in 2019.
+Garcia was the only Democratic member of the state senate to not receive a 100% rating from Conservation Colorado in 2019.